Resources for Fungal Disease Awareness Week

 At a glance

 Fungal Disease Awareness Week (FDAW) 2025 is September 15th - 19th.
-Help raise awareness with these social media graphics and messages adaptable for all major platforms.
+Help raise awareness with adaptable social media and outreach resources.
 Use #FungalWeek25 to help join efforts.

 The FDAW 2025 social media toolkit provides graphics and post messages for the daily taglines and topics.
 The toolkit includes messages for the general public and for healthcare providers for each day.